ece362-purdue/proton-labs/lab0-intro/README.md

 - Clone an existing repository to your computer;
 - Add changes, commit them to your local repository, and push them to the remote repository;

-Work for this class can be quite time-consuming, and so you need to **start your labs at home, finish as much as you can, and bring your work in to be checked off in lab**.
+Work for this class can be quite time-consuming, and so you need to **start your labs at home, finish them or as much of them as you can, and bring your work in to be checked off in lab**.
 If you attempt to do the labs entirely in lab, you will have a very hard time completing them.  **Start early, and from home.**

 Regardless of whether you are working on your own Windows/macOS/Linux computer or on a lab machine, you will be able to **clone** this repository to your own computer.
 Make sure to do this on **all computers** on which you will be doing your lab.